siyia2/iso-commander/README.md

 * Support for MDF conversion to ISO by utilizing mdf2iso.
 * Clean codebase in case someone decides to contribute in the future.

-Installation: download the binaries from my releases, compile with `make`, or if you are on arch or on an archbased distro you can install with `yay -S mounter-elite-plus`.
+Installation: download the binaries from my releases, compile with `make`, or if you are on arch or on an archbased distro install with `yay -S mounter-elite-plus`.